mattack65/processing---ribbons/README.md

 Use following keys to manipulate the images:

-Hit "ENTER" to craete a new image
+Hit "ENTER" to create a new image

 Hit "Space" to stop and start an animation